|

 7. interaction

-a mutual or reciprocal action; interacting
+mutual or reciprocal dealings or influence

 Unhealthy behaviors consistently used as a way to reduce the stress form unhealthy patterns of interaction and poor coping skills, eventually resulting in mental illness.